tysonpaul89/django-admin-session/README.md

         return render(request, 'upload-stock-data.html', context)
 ```

-Finally to display our new upload link in the index page of the admin site, we have to override the admin template.
+Next we need to display our new upload link in the index page of the admin site, we have to override the admin template.
 To do so we have to copy the **app_list.html** file from the Django's installation path in our virtual environment directory.

 ``` bash
 cp ./.env/lib/python3.8/site-packages/django/contrib/admin/templates/admin/app_list.html ./templates/admin/